mavlink/qgc-user-guide/en/PlanView/PlanView.md

 > **Note** Before you fly a mission you must upload it to the vehicle.

-The *File tools* provides the following functionality:
+The *File tools* provide the following functionality:

 * Upload (Send to vehicle)
 * Download (Load from vehicle)